 Based on his meritorious research output, Dr. Wangchuk was awarded a total of 3 fellowships/grants and 7 awards/prizes in the last 5 years.
 His most prestigious fellowships are NHMRC Peter Doherty Biomedical Fellowship (2015-2018) and Australian Endeavour Award (2010 – 2014).
 He received many invitations to give a talk in the international conferences and was the recipient of 2016 Molecular and Cellular Biology of Helminth Parasites Best Poster Award in Greece and 2012 Phytochemical Society of Europe's best congress communication award in Spain.

-Yangbum Gyal, DTM, L.Ac, is a traditional Tibetan medicine doctor and licensed acupuncturist who has been practicing Tibetan medicine for over 20 years.
+Yangbum Gyal, TMD, MSOM, is a traditional Tibetan medicine doctor and licensed acupuncturist who has been practicing Tibetan medicine for over 20 years.
 Gyal is currently practicing Tibetan herbal medicine and acupuncture in Madison Wisconsin, at the Medicine Buddha Healing Center in Spring Green, WI and Life Force Healing Center in Evanston, IL.
-He received his BTMS (Bachelor in Tibetan Medical Science) from Malho Medical School in Qinghai Province (eastern Tibet), China and his Menrampa (Doctor of Tibetan Medicine) from Men-Tsee-Khang Tibetan Medical & Astrological Institute in India, and his Master of Acupuncture from the Midwest College of Oriental Medicine in Racine, WI.
+He received his BTMS (Bachelor in Tibetan Medical Science) from Malho Medical School in Qinghai Province (eastern Tibet), China and his Menrampa (Doctor of Tibetan Medicine) from Men-Tsee-Khang Tibetan Medical & Astrological Institute in India, and his Master Science of Oriental Medicine from the Midwest College of Oriental Medicine in Racine, WI.

 Yangbum Gyal served as a resident doctor, research fellow, and professor at the Men-Tsee-Khang in India and its branch clinics in Nepal.
 He also served as a resident doctor at the Hargay Health Center in Qinghai Province (eastern Tibet), China.
 Gyal has taught Tibetan language and topics on Tibetan medicine at Indiana University-Bloomington, and is currently working in the Cultural Linguistic Services department at the University of Wisconsin - Madison.
 He authored the Tibetan Medical Dietary Book: Vol. I, The Potency and Preparation of Vegetables (Men-Tsee-Khang, 2004) and has published and presented various papers on Tibetan medicine and general health topics.